NitorCreations/nitor-deploy-tools/docs/template-processing.md

 ```

 Note how CloudFormation internal parameters are avaible via `CF_AWS__StackName` to `"Ref": "AWS::StackName"`
 type transformation.
-Suffixing a paremter with `#optional` will result in no error being thrown if the
+Suffixing a parameter with `#optional` will result in no error being thrown if the
-parameter is not present in the stack and in that case the value will simply be empty instead of a
+parameter is not present in the stack and in that case the value will simply be empty or the value
-reference.
+given in the script file instead of a reference.

 Raw cloudformation json can be inserted with the notation `#CF{ myContent }`.
 Here is an example: